 National Register of Historic Places—Tennessee Listings

-Ms. Schmitt joined the staff in 2017 as co-coordinator of the National Register of Historic Places Program.
+Dr. Schmitt joined the staff in 2017 as co-coordinator of the National Register of Historic Places Program.
 She earned a Bachelor of Arts in History and a Bachelor of Science in Historic Preservation from Southeast Missouri State University.
 She holds a Master of Arts in History and a Graduate Certificate in Public History from the University of Massachusetts-Amherst.
 She also earned a Master of Science in Historic Preservation from Eastern Michigan University.
-Currently, Schmitt is pursuing a PhD in Public History at Middle Tennessee State University.
+Dr. Schmitt also received a PhD in Public History from Middle Tennessee State University.
 Before coming to the Tennessee Historical Commission, she served as a Graduate Assistant for the Michigan Historical Markers Program and was a Teaching Assistant.

 Mr. Dan Brown